leyserkids/cordova-plugin-audio-recorder-api/README.md

 The major enhancements are:

 - iOS: The quality of audio output was enhanced to online music level (about 120kbps).
+- Adnroid: The quality of audio output was enhanced to online music level (about 120kbps).

 Introduction: